Speak Out Drama Lessons

 • Involve them in decisions made about them, is as participative and appropriate manner as possible.

-Speak Out Drama Lessons and Step Out Dance Lessons does not accept the following behaviours and will intervene to ensure the fair and equitable treatment of all children:
+Speak Out Drama Lessons does not accept the following behaviours and will intervene to ensure the fair and equitable treatment of all children:

 The code of behaviour is categorised under the following headings: